JiFish/artemis/README.md

 ## License

+Artemis contains a fork of [PyBasic](https://github.com/richpl/PyBasic) by richpl.

-Artemis / JiBASIC is made available under the GNU General Public License, version 3.0 or later (GPL-3.0-or-later).
+Artemis / JiBASIC is available under the GNU General Public License, version 3.0 or later (GPL-3.0-or-later).